The Raintree Hotel Anna Salai

 The Raintree Hotel Anna Salai is a five-star hotel located on Anna Salai in Chennai, India.
 It is the second hotel of The Raintree hotels opened in July 2010 at a cost of ₹ 2,000 million.

 History

 The hotel was opened in July 2010.
 In August 2013, the hotel joined Summit Hotels & Resorts, a brand of the Preferred Hotel Group, which included the hotel in its Asia Pacific portfolio.

 The hotel

 The hotel has a total of 230 rooms.
 The rooms are divided into 154 deluxe rooms, 8 premium rooms, 51club rooms, 4 studio rooms, 12 executive suites and 1 presidential suite.
 The restaurants at the hotel include Kitchen, a multi-cuisine restaurant, Madras, a South Indian delicacies restaurant, Madera, a lounge bar, Up North, the roof-top Punjabi restaurant and High Bar.
 There are three banquet halls and three conference venues which totals to 12000 sqft of banqueting space.
-The hotel also has a roof-top pool along with a health club and spa.
+The hotel also has a rooftop pool along with a health club and spa.

 The hotel was designed by Uphasani Design Cells architects and the interiors were done by Zeiler & Lim, Malaysia.